PhilipPartsch/Howto-Sphinx/docs/relation_sphinx_needs.rst

 Description: Sphinx-Needs allows to create, manage and analyze requirements, specifications, test cases and more inside Sphinx-based documentations.

-Advantages: Enhance Sphinx to support object like elements with attributes, links, content and porcess them with functions.
+Advantages: Enhance Sphinx to support object like elements with attributes, links, content and process them with functions.

 .. element:: Sphinx-Needs
    :id: E_SPHINX_NEEDS